 Example: The dCode logo do not have any Cyan (light blue)

-Example: The dominant yellow is very visible
+Example: The yellow is dominating the whole image

 Example: The black draws the contours of the image